dius00/mymizu_teams/README.md

 <h1>Introduction</h1>
 MyMizu teams is a competitive app to gamify the Mymizu process and promote usage of the app.

+This was developed during our time as students at <a href="https://github.com/codechrysalis">Code Chrysalis</a>.
 <h1>User Guide</h1>
 <h3>User Registration:</h3>
 When using the app, you will need to create an account for tracking purposes.
 Your MyMizu user id is used to track refilling activities from the MyMizu databse.